pe1995/MUST.jl/README.md

 *Relevant examples: `examples/Paper_I/running_multi/opacity_tables.jl, effective_temperature.jl`*

 Running M3D@DISPATCH from within julia is straight forward.
 If you have a working, compiled version of MULTI3D available, you can either use the existing high-level functions to automatically create namelists, or run whatever namelist you can think of.
 The execution task can either be piped to slurm, or just as a normal background task.
 You may either wait for the execution to finish or submit it to the background and fetch it later.
-The following given an example for running M3D for a couple of different snapshots of a MURaM model in full 3D.
+The following gives an example for running M3D for a couple of different snapshots of a MURaM model in full 3D.

 ```julia
 using MUST